mshanken/wsgallo/README.md

-# GAllo Promo mini site
+# Gallo Promo mini site

-A new Promo site.
+A new promotional site.

 ## How it works